Issues That Are making A Dent In The Reputation Of WordPress

 There is no doubt that plugins are the most crucial element of WordPress, as it adds extra- functionality to the site, but sometimes one plugin could cause various problems with another.

-If you haven’t created a backup of all the plugins that you installed and updated at the same time, then you have to do proper inspection to find out that plugin.
+If you haven’t created a backup of all the plugins that you installed and updated at the same time, then you have to do a proper inspection to find out that plugin.

-However, you can begin by deactivating all of your plugins one by one with an objective to detect that one causing problem.
+However, you can begin by deactivating all of your plugins one by one with an objective to detect that one causing a problem.
 Then reactivate each plugin one by one, and check the status of your site to encounter the cause of the conflict.

-When you detect the plugin that is causing the conflict, you will either have to remove it, find a same plugin to replace it, or feasibly try to find a previous version.
+When you detect the plugin that is causing the conflict, you will either have to remove it, find the same plugin to replace it, or feasibly try to find a previous version.
 Well, you can also get solutions from users who have experienced the same problems if the developer of the plugin has a community forum or support page.

 Regular Updates for Plugins, Themes and New WordPress Versions

-It has been seen that every time you log in, there are few things which needs to be updated.
+It has been seen that every time you log in, there are few things which need to be updated.
 If you have loads of plugins or use a popular theme, then those updates may be more consistent.

 Obviously, there is a reason for updates, and you should update all of your themes and plugins with the latest version to improve the performance of the site as well as the security.
-One way to do that is to schedule the updates on weekly or monthly basis, to update all the plugins, themes and WordPress versions that need updating as a part of your frequent WordPress maintenance tasks.
+One way to do that is to schedule the updates on the weekly or monthly basis, to update all the plugins, themes and WordPress versions that need updating as a part of your frequent WordPress maintenance tasks.